strata-io/strata-service-extension-examples/README.md

 ----
 # NOTE: This repository has been archived.
-The examples are now maintained within https://github.com/strata-io/service-extension
+The examples are now maintained at https://github.com/strata-io/service-extension.
 ----
 # Strata Identity Service Extension Examples